 Kids’ Quest is run by the CDC and has several different “quests” to help children learn about some of the most common disabilities.
-Each quest starts with a quiz to see what kids already know, and then it provides facts, websites with more information, movie and book recommendations, and ways to support people with that given disability.
-For younger children, you’ll probably want to look at this website together.
+Each quest starts with a quiz to see what kids already know, and then it provides facts, Web sites with more information, movie and book recommendations, and ways to support people with that given disability.

 BAM! uses animation to teach kids about their bodies, diseases, safety and healthy lifestyles.
-Body parts are often represented by human or animal characters, and there are activities and games for different age groups.
 Older kids can probably view the site on their own, but younger ones may need some help reading the information and understanding how the activities work.

-Go Ask Alice! is a health site for older teens and young adults from Columbia University.
-“Alice” is the fictional owner of the website to whom users can ask their health questions.
+Go Ask Alice!, from Columbia University offers older teens and young adults a place to ask health questions.
 Many questions have already been answered, so it’s best to search the topics section first.
-There’s also a section with quizzes, games, polls and other fun activities.
+There’s also a section with quizzes, games, polls, and other fun activities.
 NOTE: May contain adult content.

-Military OneSource comes from the Department of Defense, and is a good resource for active members of the military.
-The different information sections are listed on the tabs at the top, and include resources on life in the armed forces, health issues, helping family members adjust, financial and career help and crisis assistance.
-The site also has several crisis hotline numbers, which are visible on the left side of every page.
+Military OneSource, from the Department of Defense, contains resources for active members of the military including life in the armed forces, health issues, helping family members adjust, financial and career help, and crisis assistance.

-The VA has a detailed mental health site for veterans.
-Resources for getting immediate help are right on the main page, and the sidebar has a list of common mental health topics.
-There are also links for finding VA centers nearby, and anonymous screening tests for different mental health problems, such as depression and substance abuse.
+This Web page contains resources for Veterans to find immediate help, along with a list of common mental health topics.
+You can also find nearby VA centers, and take anonymous screening tests for different mental health problems, such as depression and substance abuse.

-The Veterans’ Health Information Clearinghouse has resources specifically for New York residents, including local hotlines and state websites.
-Some of the sites it links to are national instead of local, but a good chunk of them are New York-specific.
+The Veterans’ Health Information Clearinghouse has resources specifically for New York residents, including local hotlines and state Web sites.

-This family friendly site lists mobile apps for kids’ health entered in Challenge.gov’s national contest.
-Apps are separated into categories such as tools and games, and are listed by awards won and popularity.
+This family friendly site lists mobile apps for kids’ health including tools and games.

-Perhaps the most popular wellness app in existence, My Fitness Pal helps you meet your health goals by documenting daily food intake and exercise.
-The user-edited food database has nutritional info for thousands of meals (including popular restaurants), and the app breaks down your daily eating habits to let you know which type of nutrients you’re lacking (and which you should probably cut back on!)
-The exercise database is equally thorough, and gives you the calories burned for everything from walking to water-skiing.
-My Fitness Pal has a desktop site, and is available in app form for iPhone/iPad, Android, Blackberry and Windows Phone.
+My Fitness Pal helps you meet your health goals by keeping track of your daily food intake and exercise.
+There is nutritional information for thousands of meals (including popular restaurants), and the app breaks down your daily eating habits to let you know which type of nutrients you’re lacking (and which you should probably cut back on).
+The exercise database lists the calories burned for everything from walking to water-skiing.

 Any additional questions?
 Email Angela Thor at email@example.com.